UMich-CURLY/tourguide_routing_matching/README.md

 ## Run a simulation

-To run the simulation shown below where three robots guides multiple humans in an indoor environment.
+To run the simulation shown below where three robots guide multiple humans in an indoor environment.
 Refer to the repository https://github.com/UMich-CURLY/habitat_multi_docker.

 <img src="readme/tourguide_simulation.gif" alt="tourguide_simulation" width="50%"/>